Thu Minh

 Vũ Thu Minh (born September 22, 1977) often known simply as Thu Minh, is a Vietnamese pop-singer.
 She is famous for pop ballads and dance-pop music and is referred to as the "Queen of Dance-pop in Vietnam".
 Thu Minh is also called "Vietnam's Celine Dion" and "The wind chime of Vietnamese music" due to her famous and rare soprano C or Lyric soprano singing voice that has a range from C3 (low) to C7 (high) with the highest belt note C#6, headvoice E6, and some whistle.
-She originally trained to be a ballet dancer, and, before the age of 30, she had never taken officially any professional music school.
+She originally trained to be a ballet dancer, and, before the age of 30, she had never officially attended any professional music school.